If you are 19 years old or over you may need to pay fees for your Further Education studies.

 If you are aged 16, 17 or 18 and studying on a full-time or part-time Further Education course, you will not pay tuition or examination fees.

-This covers all Further Education courses, functional skills for English and Maths courses, and GCSE English and Maths.
+This covers all Further Education courses, functional skills for English and Maths courses.

 You will need to pay for course costs such as books, stationery, special equipment, exams, registration fee, travel, meals and any other course-related activities.